phoenixRobotic/firebird/README.md

 3. Install Tacotron-2

     Just git clone it and follow the instructions on the readme.
     Note: set batch sizes to 4 to get it to fit on the P106-090.
 Otherwise default settings worked.
+(On the other hand, a batch size of 4 seems to be too small to get convergence).

 ## To Do List
 - See Projects tab [HERE](https://github.com/phoenixRobotic/palmtree/projects)